 a.

-Does the Lead Agency post? (check one): i.
-Full monitoring reports that include areas of compliance and non-compliance. ii.
+Does the Lead Agency post? (check one): ✓ i.
+Full monitoring reports that include areas of compliance and non-compliance. □ ii.
 Monitoring reports that include areas of non-compliance only, with information about all areas covered by a monitoring visit posted separately on the website (e.g., a blank checklist used by monitors).
 Note: This option is only allowable if the state/territory does not produce monitoring reports that include both areas of compliance and non-compliance.
 If checked, provide a direct URL/website link to the website where a blank checklist is posted.

-b.
+Click or tap here to enter text. b.
 Check to certify that the monitoring and inspection reports and, if necessary, their plain language summaries include: